 These elegant dogs were even a firm favorite amongst French and European nobles.

-They quickly became great show animals and entertainers with performers introducing them into their traveling circuses.
+They quickly became great show animals and entertainers with performers introducing them to their traveling circuses.

 They were great in the circus ring because of their ability to do various tricks, while performers transformed their dogs into various quirky shapes.